Term of the Moment

 IBM Became Synonymous With Computers

-In 1964, IBM announced the System/360, the first family of computers ever developed.
-The 360s were enormously successful and set a standard underlying IBM mainframes to this day.
-During the 1970s and 1980s, IBM introduced several minicomputers, the most popular of which was the AS/400.
-IBM was so successful in the 1960s and 1970s that the computer industry was known as "IBM and the Seven Dwarfs."
-Like the tech giants in Silicon Valley today, IBM was the "big bad boy" that got all the slings and arrows.
-See System/360, System 34, System 36, System/38 and AS/400.
+In 1964, the IBM System/360 was the first "family" of computers ever developed.
+Enormously successful, the 360 set a standard underlying IBM mainframes to this day.
+During the 1970s and 80s, IBM introduced several smaller computers, known as "minicomputers."
+The AS/400 was the most popular.
+In those early days, IBM was so dominant in the computer industry, it was known as "IBM and the Seven Dwarfs."
+See System/360, System 34, System 36, System/38, Power Systems and AS/400.

 In and Out of PCs

 In 1981, IBM introduced the PC into a chaotic personal computer field and set the standard almost overnight.
 Although one of the largest PC vendors for many years, IBM sold its PC business to Lenovo starting in 2004.
-IBM let Lenovo, HP, Dell, Toshiba and others compete in the end-user market it created.
+IBM let Lenovo compete in the end-user market it created.
 See System X, IBM PC and Lenovo.

-In the late 1990s, IBM embraced the Linux operating system on all of its product lines.
-This was a major shift for a company known for proprietary software.
+In the late 1990s, IBM embraced the Linux operating system on all of its product lines, which was a major shift for a company known for proprietary software.
 Today, IBM mainframes continue to flourish as a huge amount of enterprise data is still processed by these machines with a lineage dating back six decades.
-See mainframe.
+In addition, IBM's Z series mainframes feature AI processing, quantum-safe encryption and extreme reliability.
+See IBM Z.

 The Man Who Built an Empire